codeforamerica/autoclearance/README.md

 ## Deploying
 Create two files: `backend-config` and `varfile` to supply Amazon credentials.
 Examples are located at `backend-config.example` and `varfile.example`
-To deploy using Terraform, cd to the terraform directory and run `terraform init -backend-config config_file
+To deploy using Terraform, cd to the terraform directory and run `terraform init -backend-config config_file`

 Create a new keypair through the AWS console for SSH access to the bastion.
 Safely store the keyfile.
 Generate a publickey for your `varfile` by running `ssh-keygen -y -f /path/to/private_key.pem`.

+To apply Terraform settings, run: `terraform apply -var-file varfile`

 To push a new revision to Beanstalk:
 First, you must have activated your virtualenv and initialized the EB CLI: